On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Baseband System Architecture

 \subsubsection{Fully-Connected Approach}

-In the fully-connected approach, each RF chain is connected to each antenna port by means of steerable phase shifters {and matching networks}.
+In the fully-connected approach, each RF chain is connected to each antenna port by means of steerable phase shifters and matching networks.
 Hence, the most flexible form of hybrid beamforming is a fully connected architecture.
-The elements of matrix $\bm{A}$ correspond to the phases of the different antenna ports.
 As this requires additional hardware devices and therefore increases costs while reducing power efficiency, sub-array structures are of interest.
-In a sub-array architecture, $\bm{A}$ can be written as a block diagonal matrix.
 When thinking about multi-mode antennas, two setups based on sub-array precoding are intuitive.